freenas/freenas-docs/userguide/snippets/alertevents.rst

-* a connected Uninterruptible Power Supply (UPS) switches to battery power, switches to line power, communication with the UPS is lost or establisted, the battery is low, or the battery needs to be replaced.
+* a connected Uninterruptible Power Supply (UPS) switches to battery power, switches to line power, communication with the UPS is lost or establisted, the battery is low, or the battery needs to be replaced

 #ifdef truenas
 * a Fibre Channel (FC) Host Bus Adapter (HBA) configured as an iSCSI